 Image: source To Drive or not to Drive?
 There was an extremely interesting article on Business Insider recently about the future of driving.
 Transport saw one huge jump when horses as modes of transport were replaced, barely a century ago.
 And now. we are at another crossroads.
 The big question is about whether to replace the driver or not.
 The […]

-Little over a decade ago, I had just learnt how to drive a car, and, sorry; I must learn to be specific.
+Two Sides of The Same…Country Little over a decade ago, I had just learnt how to drive a car, and, sorry; I must learn to be specific.
 I had learnt to drive a car in India.
-Yes, here, it takes more effort, selfless commitment, definitely more skill, and sheer bravery to even just want to learn to drive a vehicle here, let alone actually drive.
-Not even attempting […]
+Yes, here, it takes more effort, selfless commitment, definitely more skill, and sheer bravery to even just want to learn to drive a vehicle here, let alone […]

 you are driving one morning to work. nice weather, relatively low traffic. ‘i’m finally going to reach well before time’, you think to yourself. just at that moment, a speeding cab whizzes to your left, suddenly cuts you without a signal or warning. you snarl, and then immediately think that it feels like a really great day, full of positives, so you wouldnt want to ruin it by getting into a foul mood over a crazy driver. you near a signal, nearing a car in the next lane, who appears to be somehow drifting towards your lane. you honk lightly. you think he’s getting back into his lane but just as you’re real close to his car, he honks back and swerves in your direction. your brakes screech the car to a halt, and your still wondering if that actually happened.